 The University of Mississippi affectionately referred to as Ole Miss, is one of the most well-established universities in the States, with a rich sporting tradition.

-However, in the end, Michael decided to enrol with Portobello’s MSc in Sports Performance Analysis, for a number of reasons, he says, one of them being that the course is accredited by Liverpool.
+However, in the end, Michael decided to enroll in Portobello’s MSc in Sports Performance Analysis, for a number of reasons, he says, one of them being that the course is accredited by Liverpool.
 John Moore’s University (LJMU).